WebBreacher/offensiveinterview/scenario.md

 # Scenario Questions #

-o right and wrong answer.
+*These questions have no right or wrong answer.
 They should allow the candidate to provide full responses.
 The interviewers here are not just looking for complete answers but also keeping track of HOW a candidate responds (rambles, gets distracted, doesn't answer the question, etc.).*

 ## Tech Questions ##